-Steve has extensive board level experience built up over the past 19 years in both the public and private sector.
+Steve has over 20 years board level experience in both the public and private sectors.

-As a business development director for L3 Communications, a large US technology company, Steve was responsible for the delivery of intelligence and information systems into UK policing and law enforcement agencies.
-During this time he led on the implementation of a new national child protection technology system to 46 police and law enforcement agencies in the UK.
+As a business development director for L3 Communications, a large US technology company, Steve was responsible for the delivery of intelligence and information systems into a range of domestic and international markets.
+During this time he led a multi-company team on the implementation of a new national child protection technology system to 46 police and law enforcement agencies in the UK.

 Steve’s career started at Ordnance Survey where he worked his way up through the organisation to become the main board director responsible for technology, product management and the full paper mapping production business.
 During this time he was the strategic relationship lead for external organisations and partners such as the Countryside Agency, DEFRA and MoD and also represented the UK on the management board of the European association for national mapping, cadastral and land registration authorities.